Expressing milk means squeezing milk out of your breast so you can store it and feed it to your baby later.

 Do not use a microwave to heat up or defrost breast milk.
 This can cause hot spots, which can burn your baby's mouth.

-Breast milk if your baby is in hospital
+Storing breast milk if your baby is in hospital

 If you're expressing breast milk because your baby is premature or sick, ask the hospital staff caring for your baby for advice on how to store it.